rorour/csci3920-pa2/src/README.md

 - [X] Terminate Client Connections

 #### Other:
-- [ ] Extra Credit GUI
-    - [X] Designed
-    - [ ] Implemented
-    	- [X] Client Class
-    	- [ ] IncomingMsg class
-    	- [X] GUI functionality
 - [X] Add method descriptions
 - [ ] Remove all todo
 - [ ] README
 - [ ] Project Structure (separate files for each class?)
-- [ ] Place PA2 GUI outside of the python folder when done (right now in there, not sure where to place it in GitHub)

 #### Known Bugs:
-- [ ] Printing queued messages will repeat continuously (both on server and client)
+- [X] Printing queued messages will repeat continuously (both on server and client)
-- [ ] message board displays username currently, should be display name?
+- [X] message board displays username currently, should be display name?
 - [X] got error message "Connect to server before attempting to login" when connected but attempting to log in to unregistered user
-- [ ] GUI Freezes after connecting to server (haven't been able to test beyond that) Possible cause is the input/output streams